bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 This work managed to do it by instantiating the rational programmer.

-At the meta level, the paper is the fourth in a series that explores the idea of studying language pragmatics with the rational algorithm.
+At the meta level, the paper is the fourth in a series that explores the idea of studying language pragmatics with the rational programmer.
 The rational programmer is the first attempt for creating a general tool for such studies.
-The previous three look at debugging type-like and logical mistakes.
-This is the first that looks into improving performance issues with profilers.
-As such, this paper is at least as much a study of the rational programmers as it is a study of profilers in gradual typing.
+The previous four papers look at debugging type-like and logical mistakes, while this is the first that looks into improving performance issues with profilers.
+As such, this paper is at least as much a study of the rational programmer method as it is a study of profilers in gradual typing.

-The review seems to deny that there is value in exploring the rational-programmer method across different aspects of language pragmatics.
+The review seems to deny that there is value in exploring the rational programmer method across different aspects of language pragmatics.
 Why?

 > > At the object level, the results of the rational programmer experiment